Jewels of James VI and I: Buckingham and Sackville Crowe

 According to Joseph Avery, in 1627 a collar of great balas rubies with knots of pearls, which had been sent to Spain and may have belonged to Henry VIII, was to be pledged on behalf of Christian IV to support the soldiers of Charles Morgan.
 Christian IV was disappointed with this arrangement, writing "Let God and the world judge whether this be answerable or Christian-like dealing", and it was suggested the money from the pledged jewel could be used in an arrangement with the Dutch East India Company instead.
+Subsequently, this same Tudor ruby collar was used as a pledge in 1641 for a loan brokered by Jonas Abeels, an associate of Philip Calandrini and the financier Philip Burlamachi, who worked for Henrietta Maria.